Perfection: The desire to do everything right!

 Perfectly styled: Neat Kens and Barbies from the executive suite

 Where this can lead, has recently the former Telekom personnel board member Thomas Sattelberger something strikingly described:

-"The bowed Kens and Barbies in business outfit are trimmed only on economic efficiency, not animated to innovation.
-The managers in spe think only in the category, higher, faster, further '.
-Business Schools and Business Schools are therefore significantly responsible for misguided leadership in management. "
+“The fancy kens and barbies in business outfits are only trimmed for economic efficiency, not encouraged to innovate.
+The managers in spe think only in the category 'higher, faster, further'.
+Business schools and business faculties are therefore significantly responsible for failed management leadership. ”

 6 tips for getting out of the perfection trap

 But how do you escape this perfection trap, bearing in mind all the influences of the environment and the media?
 The following behaviors can help prevent yourself from getting in the way of an exaggerated claim to perfection:

 - Away with procrastination: Like my friend mentioned above, many people constantly push important tasks because they are afraid of not being able to do them perfectly.
 This is the classic procrastination of people who suffer from perfectionism.
 What Helps: Make a Priority List and Do Important Things Immediately!

 - Reduce fears: The desire for perfection arises out of fear and personal insecurity.
 So, be clear about where your fears are and fight the evil from the root.

 - What can happen?
 What will happen if you make less effort?
 Probably a lot less than you believe right now.
 Just screw down your claims on yourself a little at a time.

 - Learn to deal with criticism: One factor that drives many people to peak performance is dealing with criticism.
 Question these times: Did you really criticize you?
 Is the criticism justified?
 Does your critic have enough idea of the matter to really criticize you?